ArdianBSyla/blog-app/README.md

 # blog-app
-Simple Blog app to post/list articles and comments
+Simple Blog app to post/list articles and comments.

+Details to setup/use the app will be listed here...